 Ex-state Sen. Shortey gets 15 years in sex case

-A federal judge on Monday sentenced former Oklahoma state Sen. Ralph Shortey, who formerly represented the Mustang and Yukon areas, to 15 years in prison for soliciting a 17-year-old young man for sex.
+A federal judge on Monday sentenced former Oklahoma state Sen. Ralph Shortey, who formerly represented parts of Oklahoma City and the Mustang and Yukon areas, to 15 years in prison for soliciting a 17-year-old young man for sex.

 U.S. District Judge Timothy DeGiusti imposed the sentence based on the arrest by police of Shortey, 36, at a Super 8 motel in Moore.

-Moore police went to the motel around 1 a.m. on March 9, 2017 to make a welfare check on the victim that the victim’s father requested.
+Moore police went to the motel around 1 a.m. on March 9, 2017, to make a welfare check on the teen for the victim’s father requested.

 Police said they found Shortey and the teen alone inside a room at the motel.